 our story

-Hi!
-My name is Sandy Han and I'm the owner of CHARIM, a neighborhood shop filled with clean, delicious Korean cuisine.
+Hello!
+I’m Sandy Han, the proud owner of CHARIM, a neighborhood shop dedicated to serving clean, delicious Korean cuisine.

-CHARIM means to "set-up" or "outfit" in Korean.
-Eponymous to our name, we'd love to set your table up every day of the week.
-We welcome you to stop by for a quick bite or bring home a glorious spread to feed your loved ones.
+The name CHARIM means “to set up” or “outfit” in Korean, and true to our name, we want to help set your table every day of the week.
+Whether you’re stopping by for a quick bite or bringing home a delicious spread to share with your loved ones, we’re here to make every meal memorable.

 What sets us apart...